cthiebaud/openmozart.net/README.md

 ## The pitch

-719 permutations of the name "MOZART" colored in such a way as to make the famous portrait by [Joseph Lange](https://en.wikipedia.org/wiki/Joseph_Lange).
+719 permutations of the name "MOZART" colored in such a way as to form the famous portrait by [Joseph Lange](https://en.wikipedia.org/wiki/Joseph_Lange).

 Permutations are randomly sorted and the order will change with each refresh of the page.